Establishment of menstruation in adolescents. The first periods in girls (menarche): when they begin, early signs of maturation, pathological symptoms

 • Anorexia

-Intense training, especially in ballet, figure skating or gymnastics, combined with poor diet can also lead to amenorrhea.
+Intense training, especially in ballet, figure skating or gymnastics, in combination with poor nutrition, can also lead to amenorrhea.

 Abnormal uterine bleeding

-Most cases of AMK are due to an imbalance between levels estrogen and progesterone in the body, which leads to thickening of the endometrium.
-A thick endometrium can lead to severe bleeding.
+Most cases of AUB are caused by an imbalance between levels estrogen and progesterone in the body, which leads to thickening of the endometrium.
+A thick endometrium can lead to heavy bleeding.

-Girls have to change their pads or tampons every 1 to 3 hours, and menstruation can last more than 7 days.
-This can lead to the appearance of complexes and reluctance to appear in public places these days due to the lack of the ability to control bleeding.
+Girls have to change pads or tampons every 1-3 hours, and menstruation itself can last more than 7 days.
+This can lead to complexes and reluctance to appear in public places these days due to the lack of ability to control bleeding.

-Because many adolescents have mild hormone imbalances during puberty, girls often experience heavy periods.
+Since many teenagers experience minor hormonal imbalances during puberty, girls often face the problem of heavy periods.
 But in some cases, heavy menstrual bleeding can be caused by problems such as:

 • Fibroids ( benign tumors) or polyps in the uterus